Government finance statistics

 Government revenue and expenditure

-In absolute terms, during the period from 2011 to 2018 in both the EU-27 and the EA-19, general government total expenditure grew at slower pace than general government total revenue, thereby leading to a decrease in the deficit.
-However, in 2019 expenditure grew faster than revenue in both the EU-27 and the EA-19, resulting in an increase in the deficit.
+In absolute terms, during the period from 2011 to 2018 in both the EU and the Euro area, general government total expenditure grew at slower pace than general government total revenue, thereby leading to a decrease in the deficit.
+This trend stopped in 2019, when expenditure grew faster than revenue in both the EU and the Euro area, resulting in an increase in the deficit.
+In 2020, total revenue decreased by 3.9 % in the EU and 4.2 % in the Euro area, while total expenditure increased by 9.2 % in the EU and 9.1 % in the Euro area.

-The level of general government expenditure and revenue varies considerably between the EU-27 Member States (see Figure 5).
-In 2019, the Member States with the highest levels of combined government expenditure and revenue as a proportion of GDP (in excess of 100 %) were France, Finland, Denmark and Belgium; Norway also recorded a ratio in excess of 100 %.
-In 2019, seven EU-27 Member States (Ireland, Romania, Lithuania, Bulgaria, Malta, Latvia and Estonia) as well as the United Kingdom and Switzerland reported relatively low combined ratios (less than 80 % of GDP).
+The level of general government expenditure and revenue varies considerably between the EU Member States (see Figure 5).
+In 2020, the EU Member States with the highest levels of combined government expenditure and revenue as a proportion of GDP (in excess of 100 %) were France, Greece, Belgium, Finland, Austria, Denmark, Italy, Croatia and Sweden; Norway also recorded a ratio in excess of 100 %.
+In 2020, three EU Member States (Ireland, Romania and Lithuania) reported relatively low combined ratios (less than 80 % of GDP).

-Across the EU-27, the main components of total general government revenue are taxes and net social contributions (see Figure 6).
-In 2019, taxes made up 58.1 % of total revenue in the EU-27 and 56.7 % in the EA-19, while net social contributions amounted to 30.7 % of total revenue in the EU-27 and 32.4 % in the EA-19.
-Market output, output for own final use and payments for non-market production (‘sales/fees’ and own account capital formation) made up 7.0 % of total revenue in the EU-27 and a 7.1 % in the EA-19.
-Property income (mainly interest, dividends and rent) made up 1.7 % of total revenue both in the EU-27 and in the EA-19.
+Across the EU, the main components of total general government revenue are taxes and net social contributions (see Figure 6).
+In 2020, taxes made up 57.4 % of total revenue in the EU and 55.9 % in the euro area, while net social contributions amounted to 31.7 % of total revenue in the EU and 33.5 % in the Euro area.
+Market output, output for own final use and payments for non-market production (‘sales/fees’ and own account capital formation) made up 7.0 % of total revenue both in the EU and in the Euro area.
+Property income (mainly interest, dividends and rent) made up 1.6 % of total revenue in the EU and 1.5 % in the Euro area.

-Looking at each EU-27 Member State, the relative importance of the different revenue categories varied widely.
-For example, taxes made up less than 50 % of government revenue in Slovakia, Romania, Czechia and Slovenia in 2019, but 87.6 % of general government total revenue in Denmark, 80.3 % in Sweden and 79.8 % in Iceland.
+Looking at each reporting country, the relative importance of the different revenue categories varied widely.
+Taxes made up less than 50 % of government revenue in Slovakia, Romania, Slovenia, Czechia as well as Norway and was precisely 50 % in Germany in 2020.
+Taxes made up 88.7 % of general government total revenue in Denmark, 80.1 % in Sweden and 77.6 % in Iceland.

-The largest proportion of EU-27 government expenditure in 2019 concerned the redistribution of income in the form of social transfers in cash or in kind (see Figures 8 and 9).
+The largest proportion of EU government expenditure in 2020 concerned the redistribution of income in the form of social transfers in cash or in kind (see Figures 8 and 9).

-Social transfers (social benefits and social transfers in kind — purchased market production) made up 46.1 % of total expenditure in the EU-27 and 47.8 % in the EA-19.
-Compensation of employees accounted for 21.7 % of government expenditure in the EU-27 and 21.0 % in the EA-19.
-Intermediate consumption made up 11.9 % of total expenditure in the EU-27 and 11.3 % of total expenditure in the EA-19.
-Property income paid — of which by far the largest part is made up of interest payments — accounted for 3.3 % of government expenditure in the EU-27 and 3.5 % in the EA-19.
-Gross fixed capital formation (mainly investment) accounted for 6.5 % of total expenditure in the EU-27 and 5.9 % in the EA-19.
+Social transfers (social benefits and social transfers in kind — purchased market production) made up 45.6 % of total expenditure in the EU and 47.5 % in the euro area.
+Compensation of employees accounted for 20.5 % of government expenditure in the EU and 19.9 % in the Euro area.
+Intermediate consumption made up 11.4 % of total expenditure in the EU and 11.0 % of total expenditure in the Euro area.
+Property income paid — of which by far the largest part is made up of interest payments — accounted for 2.7 % of government expenditure in the EU and 2.8 % in the Euro area.
+Gross fixed capital formation (mainly investments in non-financial assets) accounted for 6.2 % of total expenditure in the EU and 5.7 % in the Euro area.
+Subsidies made up 5.2 % of total expenditure in the EU and 5.1 % of total expenditure in the euro area.
+The share of subsidies in total expenditure increased significantly in 2020 due to labour market support measures as well as other measures to mitigate the economic impact of the COVID-19 pandemic containment measures.

 The main types of government revenue are taxes on production and imports, current taxes on income and wealth, etc., and net social contributions.
-For the EU-27, taxes on production and imports amounted to an equivalent of 13.5 % of GDP in 2019, current taxes on income, wealth, etc. to 13.0 % of GDP, and net social contributions to 14.2 % of GDP.
-Relative to GDP, the revenue from taxes on production and imports grew over the period 2009–2014 in the EU-27, its share relative to GDP rising by 0.9 percentage points (see Figure 10).
-Between 2014 and 2019, taxes on production and imports remained stable as a ratio to GDP.
-Current taxes on income and wealth, etc. reached - as a ratio to GDP - a low point in 2010 at 11.7 % of GDP, before growing to 13.0 % of GDP in 2019.
-Net social contributions remained comparatively stable as a ratio to GDP - ranging between 14.1 % and 14.4 % of GDP between 2009 and 2019.
+For the EU, taxes on production and imports amounted to an equivalent of 13.3 % of GDP in 2020, current taxes on income, wealth, etc. to 13.1 % of GDP, and net social contributions to 14.7 % of GDP.
+Relative to GDP, the revenue from taxes on production and imports grew over the period 2010–2014 in the EU, its share relative to GDP rising by 0.6 percentage points (see Figure 10).
+Between 2014 and 2019, taxes on production and imports remained stable as a ratio to GDP and decreased by 0.2 percentage points in 2020.
+Current taxes on income and wealth, increased steadily from 11.7 % of GDP in 2010 to 13.1 % of GDP in 2020.
+Net social contributions remained comparatively stable as a ratio to GDP - ranging between 14.1 % and 14.4 % of GDP between 2010 and 2019, only to increase in 2020 to 14.7 % of GDP.
+One of the reasons for the 2020 increase in net social contributions revenues is that many of the labour market support schemes and other social measures in the Member States ensured a continued coverage of the contributions.

-There was considerable variation in the structure of tax revenue across the EU-27 Member States in 2019 (see Figure 11).
+There was considerable variation in the structure of tax revenue across the EU Member States in 2020 (see Figure 11).
 As may be expected, those Member States that reported relatively high levels of expenditure tended to be those that also raised more taxes (as a proportion of GDP) for general government.
-For example, in 2019, the highest revenue to GDP ratio from the main categories of taxes and social contributions was 47.0% of GDP recorded in Denmark, followed by 46.7 % recorded in France.
-The proportion of GDP accounted for by such revenue was below 30 % in three Member States (Bulgaria, Romania and Ireland) as well as Switzerland.
+For example, in 2020, the highest revenue to GDP ratio from the main categories of taxes and social contributions was 47.5% of GDP recorded in France, followed by 47.4 % recorded in Denmark.
+The proportion of GDP accounted for by such revenue was below 30 % in two Member States (Ireland with 21.1 % and Romania with 27.1 %).

 Source data for tables and graphs